 IONOS Cloud allows virtual entities to be equipped with network cards (“network interface cards”; NICs).
 Only by using these virtual network interface cards is it possible to connect multiple virtual entities together and/or to the Internet.

 The maximum external throughput may only be achieved with a corresponding upstream of the provider.

 - The use of virtual MAC addresses and/or the changing of the MAC address of a network adapter is not supported.
 Among others, this limitation also applies to the use of CARP (Common Address Redundancy Protocol).

 - Virtual Router Redundancy Protocol (VRRP) is supported based on gratuitous ARP.
 For VRRP to work, IP failover groups must be configured.

 Depending on the location, different capacities for transmitting data to or from the Internet are available for operating the IONOS Cloud service.
 Due to the direct connection between the data centers at the German locations, the upstream can be used across locations.

 The total capacity of each respective location is described below:

-IONOS backbone AS-8560, to which IONOS Cloud is redundantly connected, has a high quality edge capacity of 1.100 Gbps with 2.800 IPv4/IPv6 peering sessions, available in the following Internet and peering exchange points: AMS-IX, BW-IX,DE-CIX, ECIX, Equinix, FranceIX, KCIX, LINX.
+IONOS backbone AS-8560, to which IONOS Cloud is redundantly connected, has a high quality edge capacity of 3000 Gbps with 3500 IPv4/IPv6 peering sessions, available in the following Internet and peering exchange points: AMS-IX, BW-IX,DE-CIX, NL-IX, ESPANIX, Equinix, FranceIX, KCIX, LINX.

-IONOS Cloud operates redundant networks at each location.
-All networks are operated using the latest components from brand manufacturers with connections up to 100 Gbps.
+IONOS Cloud operates redundant networks at each location, offering connections up to 100 Gbps.

 IONOS Cloud uses high-speed networks based on InfiniBand technology both for connecting the central storage systems and for handling internal data connections between customer servers.